kentcdodds/babel-plugin-macros/README.md

 ```

 This differs from the current situation with babel plugins where
-it's prohibitvely difficult to control the order plugins run in
+it's prohibitively difficult to control the order plugins run in
 a particular file.

 ### Does it work with tagged template literals only?